KiwiKamari/adventure-works-analytics/README2.md

 ## Overview

-This project is an end-to-end Business Intelligence solution built on the Microsoft AdventureWorks2022 transactional database.
+This project is an end-to-end Business Intelligence solution built on the Microsoft [Adventure Works 2022](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2022.bak) transactional database.

 The objective of the project is to transform raw enterprise transactional data into analytical datasets and interactive dashboards focused on: